mort8088/mort8088.com/content/posts/2023-02-26-afondfarewell.md

 +++

-As I mentioned in a post a few weeks ago, My Father passed away in January, we were finally able to lay him to rest this week so I was a little distracted for the begging of the week.
+As I mentioned in a post a few weeks ago, My Father passed away in January, we were finally able to lay him to rest this week so I was a little distracted for the beginning of the week.
 Then I had to make the trip to Cardiff for the funeral mid week.
 The day after the funeral I took the opportunity to catch up with some of my oldest friends.

 Other than that I didn't really get anything else done, this weeks post is just this, sorry.
 Normal service will resume next week.